minimalist-components/mn-image/README.md

 </a>
 ```

-And if you want more, the following attributes from inputs are supported in this component
+And if you want more, the following attributes from image are supported in this component

 - [src](http://www.w3schools.com/tags/att_img_src.asp)
 - [alt](http://www.w3schools.com/tags/att_img_alt.asp)